-When Microsoft introduced its new $350 (£330) Surface Headphones alongside its fall 2018 , people were a little surprised.
+When Microsoft introduced its new $350 (£330) Surface Headphones alongside its fall 2018 Surface PCs, people were a little surprised.
 Microsoft doing headphones?
 It didn't seem as odd as it sounds, because, well, everybody seems to be doing headphones these days.
 But how good could they be?
-Or rather: Could they compete with top noise-canceling headphones from and , which also happen to cost around $350?
+Or rather: Could they compete with top noise-canceling headphones from Bose and Sony, which also happen to cost around $350?

 Before the Surface Headphones were officially launched, I got a sneak peek at them out at Microsoft's product development labs in Redmond, Washington, and was mostly impressed.
 The first thing that became clear, and that Microsoft wanted to make clear to me, was that this wasn't some hastily organized project where Microsoft slapped its brand on headphones it dug up from some partner in China.

 The Surface Headphones were designed in-house over three years by a large team of designers and engineers.
 And in case I wasn't already aware, Microsoft has a world-class industrial design facility and a bunch of labs to test products as it builds and refines them.
 Some of those facilities you can see in the video we shot (above), others I was able to tour but we weren't allowed to film.

 There's some debate over how attractive the Microsoft Surface Headphones are, with some people liking their look and others not being so fond of it (I fall somewhere in the middle).
 However, for the most part, they are what you'd hope for in a premium noise-canceling headphone.

 One of the Headphones' key features is an integrated dial in each ear cup.
 You turn the ring on the right ear cup to adjust volume and the one on the left to adjust the amount of noise canceling you want.
 The dial turns smoothly -- a lot of design work went into it -- and there are technically 13 levels or "points" of noise canceling.
-(Microsoft has some previous experience with dials, having created thefor the a couple of years ago.)
+(Microsoft has some previous experience with dials, having created the Surface Dial for the Surface Studio PC a couple of years ago.)